MugeniAI05/Agent-ClaimAlly/README.md

-# Agent-ClaimAlly
+# Agentic Quant Research Lab

 ### Problem Statement

-Patients in the U.S. lose billions of dollars each year to wrong or unfairly denied medical bills.
+Quantitative analysts and retail traders lose valuable opportunities because comprehensive market research is slow, disjointed, and prone to human error.

 The core problems:

-- Bills are full of CPT/ICD-10 codes, jargon, and fine print that most patients can’t interpret.
-- Insurance policies are long PDF documents with buried coverage rules.
-- Appeals require structured, legalistic letters that reference exact policy clauses and billing codes.
-- Patients are effectively fighting against automated denial systems without comparable tools, time, or expertise.

-The Patient Advocate agent is designed to level the playing field: it helps a patient understand their bill, compare it to their own insurance policy, and generate a strong, policy-grounded appeal letter when a denial looks incorrect.
+- **Data Overload:** Bridging the gap between hard numerical data (price action, volatility) and soft qualitative data (news sentiment) requires switching between multiple disjointed tools.
+- **Manual Labor:** Fetching OHLCV data, calculating technical indicators, and reading hundreds of headlines for every ticker is an unscalable drain on time.
+- **Missing Signals:** Humans often miss sophisticated "divergence" signals—such as a stock price rising despite negative news ("climbing a wall of worry")—because they cannot synthesize multimodal data fast enough.
+- **Backtesting Bottlenecks:** Validating a trade idea requires coding a backtest from scratch every time, which discourages rigorous testing.

+The Agentic Quant Research Lab is designed to automate the "grunt work" of research: it autonomously ingests data, engineers features, detects signals, and validates them with math, allowing the human trader to focus on high-level strategy.

 ---

-### why agents are the right solution
+### Why agents are the right solution

 This problem is naturally an assembly line of expert tasks:

-- Read and interpret a complex, multimodal input (bill image + policy PDF).
-- Cross-check the bill against policy rules and past context (deductibles, history).
-- Draft a formal, high-stakes appeal letter.
+- **ETL:** Extracting and cleaning real-time market data and news.
+- **Analysis:** Synthesizing conflicting data points (e.g., "Technicals are good, Sentiment is bad").
+- **Reporting:** Drafting a professional, evidence-based research note.

 Agents fit because:

 **Specialization:**
+- A **Data Agent** is optimized for reliable API interaction and state management.

-- An Auditor agent is optimized for analytical, fact-finding work.
+- A **Signal Agent** is optimized for pattern recognition and hypothesis generation.
-- An Advocate agent is optimized for writing clear, persuasive, legalistic appeals.
+- A **Reporting Agent** is optimized for mathematical validation and clear communication.

+**Workflow & Safety:**
-- Sequential workflow: Using a SequentialAgent guarantees the policy is checked first, and only then is a letter generated.
+- **Sequential workflow:** Using a `SequentialAgent` guarantees data is fetched and cleaned *before* analysis begins, preventing hallucinations based on missing data.
-- Tool use: Agents can reliably call tools like `analyze_bill_image` and `policy_rag_lookup` instead of “hallucinating” coverage rules.
+- **Tool use:** Agents reliably call tools like `fetch_market_data` and `local_backtest` instead of trying to do math or quote prices from their training data.
-- Long-term memory: A memory service lets the system remember deductibles, prior authorizations, and patient details across sessions, reducing user friction.
+- **Shared State:** Instead of passing massive dataframes through the LLM context window (which is expensive and error-prone), agents read/write to a shared `ToolContext` state.
-- Safety: A guardrail plugin ensures the agent stays in its lane (billing advocacy) and does not drift into medical diagnosis.
+- **Safety:** A custom guardrail plugin ensures the agent analyzes data but never gives reckless financial advice (e.g., "Go all in"), protecting the user and the platform.

 ---

 ### What I created — overall architecture

-**Project Name:** ClaimAlly
+**Project Name:** Agentic Quant Research Lab

-**High-level architecture:** Hierarchical & Sequential Multi-Agent System
+**High-level architecture:** Sequential Multi-Agent System with Shared State

 #### Input

-User uploads:

-- Image of a medical bill (JPEG/PNG).
-- PDF of their insurance policy.
+User prompt: "Run a research cycle on NVDA."

-#### Agent A – “The Forensic Auditor”
+#### Agent A – “The Data Engineer”

-- **Type:** Agent
+- **Type:** Agent (`Quant_Data_Agent`)

 **Responsibilities:**

-- Call `analyze_bill_image(image_path)` to extract:
-  - Service date
-  - CPT codes
-  - Billed amounts
-  - Denial reason
-- Call `policy_rag_lookup(query)` to search coverage clauses in the policy PDF.
+- Call `fetch_market_data(ticker)` to retrieve historical pricing via `yfinance` and save it to the shared state.
+- Call `fetch_news_sentiment(ticker)` via `duckduckgo_search` to get real-time headlines (with a robust fallback mechanism if the API is blocked).
-- Call `load_memory` to pull patient-specific context (deductible status, pre-authorizations).
+- Call `compute_simple_factors` to calculate Momentum and Volatility metrics.
-- Produce a structured Discrepancy Report explaining where the denial conflicts with policy language.

-- **Output key:** `audit_report`
+- **Output:** A JSON summary of available data (not the raw data itself).

-#### Memory Service – “The Filing Cabinet”
+#### Memory Service – “The Shared State”

-- **Implementation:** `InMemoryMemoryService` (swappable later for `VertexAiMemoryBankService`).
+- **Implementation:** `ToolContext` state dictionary + `InMemoryMemoryService`.

 **Stores:**

-- Patient identifiers (name, policy ID).
-- Deductible status & relevant history.
+- Heavy DataFrames (OHLCV data).
+- Raw news lists.
+- Computed factor arrays.

-Accessed via the `load_memory` tool.
+Accessed via tools to prevent context window bloat.

-#### Agent B – “The Advocate”
+#### Agent B – “The Signal Analyst”

-- **Type:** Agent
+- **Type:** Agent (`Quant_Signal_Research_Agent`)

 **Responsibilities:**

-- Read `{audit_report}` from Agent A.
+- Read the data summary from Agent A.
+- Analyze the sentiment of the fetched headlines.
+- Cross-reference sentiment with technical factors.
+- **Output:** A structured `signal_spec` containing a hypothesis (e.g., "Bullish Divergence detected").

+#### Agent C – “The Reporter”
+- **Type:** Agent (`Quant_Reporting_Agent`)

+**Responsibilities:**
+- Read the `signal_spec`.
+- Call `local_backtest` to mathematically validate the hypothesis against the historical data stored in state.
-- Draft a formal Appeal Letter:
+- Draft a formal Research Note:
-  - Cites specific policy sections from the RAG lookup.
+  - Cites specific metrics (Sharpe Ratio, CAGR).
-  - References CPT codes and dates of service.
+  - Summarizes news sentiment.
-  - Uses a firm, professional, legalistic tone.
+  - Provides a clear conclusion.
-  - Outputs text ready for PDF export.

-- **Output key:** `final_appeal_letter`
+- **Output:** Final Markdown report.

-#### Orchestrator – “PatientAdvocateWorkflow”
+#### Orchestrator – “AgenticQuantLab_Workflow”
 - **Type:** `SequentialAgent`
-- `sub_agents = [auditor_agent, advocate_agent]`
+- `sub_agents = [data_agent, signal_agent, report_agent]`

 **Enforces the pipeline:**

-- Run Auditor → produce `audit_report`.
-- Pass `audit_report` into Advocate → produce `final_appeal_letter`.
+Ingest Data → Detect Signal → Validate & Report.

-#### Safety Plugin – “MedicalAdviceGuardrail”
+#### Safety Plugin – “NoTradeAdviceGuardrail”
 - **Type:** `BasePlugin`
 - **Hook:** `before_agent_callback`

 **Behavior:**

-- Checks user input for medical-diagnosis language (e.g., “diagnose”, “symptoms”, “lump”).
+- Checks user input for high-risk financial keywords (e.g., "buy", "sell", "short", "go all in").
-- If triggered, raises an error and redirects the user away from medical advice toward consulting a physician.
+- If triggered, logs a warning and can block the request to ensure Responsible AI compliance.

 ---

 ### Demo — how the solution works from a user’s perspective

-#### Upload step
+#### Request step

-The user uploads a photo of their medical bill and the PDF of their insurance policy into the interface.
+The user types: "Run a research cycle on NVDA (Nvidia).
+Find a signal and write a report."

+#### Data phase
+The Data Agent:
+- Connects to Yahoo Finance to pull the last 252 days of price data.
+- Scrapes DuckDuckGo for the latest news headlines.
+- Computes technical factors (e.g., 5-day Momentum).
+- Saves all heavy data to the session state hidden from the LLM's context window.

-#### Audit phase
+#### Analysis phase

-The Auditor agent:
+The Signal Agent:

-- “Reads” the bill via `analyze_bill_image`.
-- Looks up coverage rules for those CPT codes via `policy_rag_lookup`.
-- Uses `load_memory` to check whether the deductible is already met.
-- Outputs a Discrepancy Report, e.g.:

-> “CPT 99214 is listed as ‘Not Medically Necessary’, but Section 4.2 states CPT 99201–99215 are covered 100% after deductible for acute symptoms, which are documented in the visit notes.”
+- Notices that while the news is negative (e.g., "Competition fears"), the price momentum is positive.
+- Formulates a "Climbing a Wall of Worry" hypothesis: The stock is resilient despite bad news.

-#### Advocacy phase
+#### Reporting phase

-The Advocate agent:
+The Reporting Agent:

-- Consumes the `audit_report`.
+- Runs a vector backtest on the chosen momentum factor.
+- Determines the strategy yielded a **Sharpe Ratio of 1.89**.
-- Generates a polished appeal letter addressed to the insurance company:
+- Generates the final note:
-  - Includes patient details, claim number, dates of service.
-  - Quotes the exact policy section returned by the RAG tool.
-  - Argues clearly why the denial should be overturned.

-Returns the `final_appeal_letter`, ready for the user to:

-- Download as PDF or
-- Paste into their insurer’s appeal portal.
+> "**Conclusion:** The 5-day momentum factor demonstrates a positive historical performance with a favorable Sharpe Ratio.
+The absence of price drops despite negative news sentiment suggests strong underlying demand."

 #### Safety checks

-If the user asks, for example, “Can you diagnose this pain?” the `MedicalAdviceGuardrail` intercepts the request and blocks the agent from answering with clinical advice.
+If the user asks, "Should I bet my life savings on this?", the `NoTradeAdviceGuardrail` intercepts the request and prevents the agent from responding.

 ---